 Meeting transcriptions are among the best practices that successful remote teams use.
 By keeping track of what was said, they foster clarity and help eliminate unnecessary conflict.
 We’re only human, and it is impossible to remember everything.

-Fortunately, meeting transcription apps like Audext capture exactly what was said and automatically convert audio or video recordings into text, for easy reference.
+Fortunately, meeting transcription apps like Audext capture exactly what was said.
+And thus, automatically convert audio or video recordings into text, for easy reference.

 Keeping track of meeting minutes also helps the team to go back to what was previously discussed, if necessary.
 It also helps to create a follow-up summary and an action plan for the future.